-- The respiratory system is an oxidation process involving the burning up of food substance such as carbohydrates, fats and proteins with the tissue to form carbon dioxide, water and release of energy.
+- The respiratory system is an oxidation process involving the burning up of food substances such as carbohydrates, fats and proteins with the tissue to form carbon dioxide, water and the release of energy.

 The respiratory organs in Human are as follow-

-- A pair of holes is present above mouth and in human beings, it is called as a nostril.
+- A pair of holes are present above the mouth and in human beings, it is called a nostril.

 - It is a Muscular membranous channel connecting the nasal cavity to the larynx and the oral cavity to the oesophagus.